nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Suggest a Show: `suggest`

-**Description:** Want a random show?
+**Description:** Wanting to find a random show?
 This suggests a random show from the displayed list!

 **Format:** `suggest`